My finances, my projects, my life

 Lessons from Brexit

 It can also offer protection against changes in residency rules.
-Many EU citizens may not have considered it worth applying for citizenship in another member state until the experience of Brexit illustrated that seemingly permanent rights and arrangements are not immutable.
-British expatriates in countries such as Spain and France have found their legal situation significantly altered – for example, losing the automatic right to settle or work in a different EU country.
+Many EU citizens might not have considered the value of applying for citizenship in another member state until the experience of Brexit illustrated that apparently permanent rights are not immutable.
+British expatriates resident in countries such as Spain and France have found their legal situation significantly altered – for example, losing the automatic right to settle or work in a different EU member state.

-Citizenship usually takes time.
-The rules in France are typical: individuals have to be resident for at least five years, have sufficient and stable financial resources, demonstrate integration into French society, values and way of life, and pass a language test.
+Acquiring citizenship usually takes time.
+The rules in France are typical: applicants must be resident for at least five years, have sufficient and stable financial resources, demonstrate integration into French society, values and way of life (including passing an exam on the country’s history, constitution and institutions), and pass a language test.

-The rules in Spain are easier: those who have been legally resident for 10 years can apply with no further tests.
-There are also exceptions for those with relatives in a country.
+The rules in Spain are similar – those who have been legally resident for 10 years can apply once they have passed the cultural knowledge and language tests.
+There are exceptions for those with relatives in a country.
 Those whose parents were French or Spanish nationals can apply to become citizens through descent.
-Most European countries allow citizenship to be acquired through marriage, though only after a period of time (four years in the case of France).
+Most European countries allow citizenship to be acquired through marriage, but only after a period of time (four years in the case of France).

-Matrimonial property regimes, forced heirs, parental responsibility are subject to change while moving abroad.
+Matrimonial property, inheritance and parental responsibility regimes may be subject to change on moving abroad.

-A famous example can be found in the case of the French singer Johnny Hallyday who moved to the USA, where no forced heirship regime applies.
-In application of local rules, he excluded two of his elder children from his US will.
-On the year of his death, he however appears spending a significant amount of time residing in France (and this could be proven by referring to his social media activities).
-Therefore, after a long court case he was requalified as an “habitual resident” in France and the French law was applied to his succession.
-The French rules of the “reserved portion” were applied and 18.75% of his estate was due to each of his children.
+A celebrated example was the late French singer Johnny Hallyday, who moved to the United States, where there is no compulsory heirship regime, and excluded two of his elder children under his US will.
+By the year of his death, he was found to be spending a significant amount of time in France – evidenced by his social media activity.
+Following a long court case, he was reclassified as an habitual resident of the country and French law was applied to his estate, entitling each of his children to receive 18.75% of his assets.

-As another example, as United Arab Emirates become a place where many European citizens are moving, parents must know that their rights and responsibilities regarding their child are not equally shared under local Islamic family law.
-The married father is the personal/legal guardian of the child and guardian of the child’s property.
-If a divorce or death occurs the mother may have no rights on her children as a result.
+In United Arab Emirates, which has increasing numbers of European residents, parents should be aware that their rights and responsibilities regarding children are not equally shared under Islamic family law.
+The married father is the personal and legal guardian of the child and guardian of the child’s property.
+In the event of divorce or death, the mother may have no rights regarding her children.
+However, UAE law permits arrangements to apply family law in line with the provisions in parents’ countries of origin.